coyote963/slippi-leaderboard/README.md

 # Slippi Leaderboard

-It is a leaderboard for displaying slippi rankings
+It is a leaderboard for displaying slippi rankings.
+To be added to the leaderboard, users input their slippi tags into the website.
+There is an automatic job that runs every 12 hours to get updated slippi ratings from approved users.
+Admins approve slippi accounts via the built-in Django admin panel.

 #### Install & Enter VirtualEnv